Maritime Accident Lawyer in Houston TX

 What Is the Longshoremen & Harbor Workers’ Compensation Act?

-The Longshoremen & Harbor Workers’ Compensation Act (LHWCA) provides workers’ compensation benefits to employees who work on loading, unloading, crafting, and repairing maritime vessels.
-Maritime workers covered by the statute include longshoremen, harbor workers, ship repairmen and shipbuilders.
+The Longshoremen & Harbor Workers’ Compensation Act (LHWCA) provides workers’ compensation benefits to employees who are not seamen, such as those who work on loading, unloading, crafting, and repairing maritime vessels.
+Maritime workers covered by the statute include longshoremen, harbor workers, ship repairmen, and shipbuilders.

 Various federal statutes have further extended the scope of the LHWCA to other kinds of workers, including private employees working on military bases or other government property under contract to the government and offshore drilling workers on the Outer Continental Shelf of the U.S.